 4. Sensed Data:

-These are just a few ways that RFID can be leveraged in closed loop reagent packs.
-The applications list is ever-growing as the needs for lab automation expand and the sophistication of analyser devices increases.
+These are just a few ways RFID can be leveraged in closed loop reagent packs.
+The applications list is constantly growing as the needs for lab automation expand and the sophistication of analyser devices increases.
 Adding RFID to your closed loop systems not only helps you stand out in terms of technology, but by offering your customers increased accuracy and efficiency where it’s most critical.